gopiashokan/Educational-Management-System/README.md

    - **User Deletion and Inactivation:** Admins maintain the integrity and security of the user database by adeptly managing user accounts, including deletion and temporary deactivation as necessary.

 **Deep Learning Model Management:**
-   - **Model Training and Retraining:** Teachers adeptly train or retrain CNN deep learning models with student handwriting data, enhancing model accuracy for handwriting verification purposes.
+   - **Model Training and Retraining:** Teachers adeptly train or retrain Convolutional Neural Network (CNN) deep learning models with student handwriting data, enhancing model accuracy for handwriting verification purposes.
    - **Handwriting Verification:** Teachers ensure the authenticity and accuracy of student assessments and exam answer sheets by leveraging trained CNN models for precise handwriting verification for both assessment and exam answer sheets.

 **Test Management:**